cakephp/docs/en/plugins.rst

     AppController.

 Also note how the name of the model is prefixed with the name of the plugin.
-This line of code is added for clarity but is not necessary for this example.
+This is required to differentiate between models in the plugin and models in the main application

 If you want to access what we’ve got going thus far, visit /pizza/pizza\_orders.
 You should get a “Missing Model” error